 It’s not criticism but praise to say that this book is sort of like a dot-to-dot drawing for small children.
 Bring your dedication and follow the instructions.
 This learning style is excellent for many people and that’s proven by the book’s commercial success.

-7. You Have 4 Minutes to Change Your Life: Simple 4-Minute Meditations for Inspiration, Transformation, and True Bliss, by Rebekah Borucki
+7. You Have 4 Minutes to Change Your Life, by Rebekah Borucki

-8. An Ordinary Dude’s Guide to Meditation: Learn how to meditate easily – without the religion, fluff or hippie stuff, by John Weiler
+8. An Ordinary Dude’s Guide to Meditation, by John Weiler

 John Weiler’s book should get an award for best title of the year, but it’s also a very good intro book for beginning meditators.
 He teaches his simple, daily meditation technique with unvarnished words and concepts.
 He humorously notes that the method also works for “dudettes,’ so the ladies need not worry.

 The serious side is this: John has been meditating daily for more than 13 years and has discovered some valuable gems of truth during that time.
 He shares them with readers in this clever, short book (90 pages) that should be on every beginner’s list.
 If you want to learn a solid, basic technique, learn it quickly and adapt it to your own needs, then this book will exceed your expectations.